Founders Merge Skills In Theater And Special Education

 MNprov and Their Services Become Mainstream

 Since 2021, MNprov has been holding a growing array of school sessions and summer school workshops, becoming a 501(c) 3 organization.
-They’ve added team building workshops for educators.
+They’ve added team building workshops for educators and workshops for neurodivergent adults.

 MNprov’s growth curve is accelerating.
 In 2022 MNProv conducted twenty 10-class school sessions in nine schools, Camp MNprov for educators and students, and several customized one-time workshops.
 As they continue to grow their organization, MNprov continues to receive confirmation that their form of student learning is addressing key objectives of all Minnesota educators: the Minnesota Safe Learning Survey in the Spring and Fall of 2021 indicated that mental health, social interactions and relationships were among the areas of most concern and needed attention.